tf4482/acst-dl/README.md

 **Network timeouts**: Increase the `timeout` value in the configuration for slow connections.

 **No MP3 links found**: Some podcast feeds may use different formats or require authentication.

+**SSL certificate errors**: Set `"verify_ssl": false` in the configuration to bypass SSL certificate verification for problematic servers.

 **Duplicate detection**: Files with the same URL will always generate the same hash-based filename, preventing re-downloads.